tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 make sure the local web server folder (tt) has the latest updates.

-master.html and elite_epic.js is on the timing computer, when the page is open in chromium('gc' and 'finish' must be selected) it generate j1.txt json(dont forget to enable on the bottom of elite_epic.js). it also generate p3.html for the single day competitors(FIXME - add to python). the python script below sense it and upload it to the web server. on the web server we have index.html and elite_epic_remote.js that phrase the json and show the results. for tv, we have tv.html which uses the same elite_epic.js, at least for now.
+master.html and elite_epic.js is on the timing computer, when the page is open in chromium('gc' and 'finish' must be selected) it generate j1.txt json(dont forget to enable). it also generate p3.html for the single day competitors(FIXME - add to python). the python script below sense changes and upload it to the web server. on the web server we have index.html and elite_epic_remote.js that phrase the json and show the results. for tv, we have tv.html which uses the same elite_epic.js, at least for now.

 1. run 'python3 -m http.server' in the local website folder (tt).